ginkgobioworks/react-json-schema-form-builder/docs/Usage.md

 This will hide these Input Types on the `FormBuilder` component.

-### Default New Form Element (newElementDefaultDataOptions)
+### Default New Form Element (newElementDefaultDataOptions and newElementDefaultUiSchema)

-By default, when adding a new form element, the dataOptions are set to:
+By default, when adding a new form element, the schema for the new form element is set to:

 ```react
 {